Bealby/lisa-fairfield/README.md

 the Website.
 Center `mx-auto` was used to centre Nav Bar horizontally.

 **Footer:** Lisa Fairfield’s email and phone number are always visible at the footer of the page.
-Each is initially grey, but once clicked are highlight black and directly link to either their email or telephone respectively.
+Each is initially grey, but once clicked are highlighted black and directly link to either their email or telephone respectively.

 **Sections:**